rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 }
 ```

-Also an interesting part of the pod definition yaml of the Haproxy pod is the command executed in the second container (the first is an haproxy config reloader):
+Also an interesting part of the pod definition yaml of the Haproxy pod is the command executed in the second container (the first is a haproxy config reloader):

 ```bash
 [root@ocp-bastion ~]# kubectl get pod -n openshift-vsphere-infra haproxy-vmware-nwjr2-master-0 -o json | jq .spec.containers[1].command